whatsdd/HackingintoCyberSecurity/README.md

 # Breaking into Cyber Security

-A book by Ahmad Abdur Rehman
+A book by Ahmad Abdur Rehman; co-author Noor Maryam Contributer Authors:

 In this fast transitioning world of technology, there is a clear view that the whole world will be soon digitalized.
 Talking about the developing countries, we can see how fast this process is occurring.
 Businesses are getting digitalized, banks are getting branch-less, and even the whole departments of public and private sectors are transferring into the digital world.